port-labs/port-docs/docs/technical-reference/port-components/relation.md

 When two blueprints are connected via a relation, a new set of properties becomes available to entities in the `source` blueprint.
 Those new properties are called `mirrorProperties`.

-On the `source` blueprint, there will be an additional section called `mirrorProperties` that represents the mirror to the identifier of the `target` blueprint.<br /><br />
+On the `source` blueprint, there will be an additional section called `mirrorProperties` that represents the mirror to the identifier of the `target` blueprint.

 See the `mirrorProperties` structure in the [blueprint schema](./blueprint#mirror-properties).